 — -J. Pierpont Finch, How to Succeed in Business Without Really Trying

-In Creative Knitting Magazine and website you can see the current magazine or old copies.
-Also subscribe to the magazine online or sign up for the free email newsletter.
-Like them on Facebook and you will get free patterns sent to your facebook page.
-Want too knit for charity?
+In Creative Knitting Magazine and website, you can see the current magazine or old copies.
+Also, subscribe to the magazine online or sign up for the free email newsletter.
+Like them on Facebook and you will get free patterns sent to your Facebook page.
+Want to knit for charity?
 This webpage has a Charity Giving page that includes everything from Angels5Premies to Warm up America!

 Knitting in Novels